 The USU STARS!
-GEAR UP program is part of the School of Teacher Education and Leadership in the Emma Eccles Jones College of Education and Human Services at USU.
+GEAR UP program is part of the Center for the School of the Future in the Emma Eccles Jones College of Education and Human Services at USU.
 Funding for USU STARS!
 GEAR UP totals around $64 million across all grants, providing direct services to nearly 13,000 students starting in 7th grade.
 With the program’s dollar-for-dollar cost share requirement, the total program investment into Utah’s schools will be $128 million.
 The program works to leverage local communities’ assets to enhance students’ academic achievement and college readiness in preparation for realizing their education and career goals.

 USU STARS!
 GEAR UP provides services to support students, families, and schools, including:

 - College campus visits